coralproject/ask-docs/docs_dir/sponge/index.md

 * `Priority`: This is a number that specifies which entity to import first (the highest priority is 0).
 * `OrderBy`: The field to order the results by when querying the foreign source.
 * `ID`: The identifier field for the foreign entity.
 We use this field when we need to import only some records and not the whole entity.
-* `Endpoint`: This is the [Pillar endpoint URL](../pillar/api) where we will push the data.
+* `Endpoint`: This is the [Pillar endpoint URL](../pillar#pillar-api) where we will push the data.
 * `Fields`: All the fields that are being mapped.
 * `foreign`: The name of the field in the foreign entity.
 * `local`: The name of the field in our local database.
 * `relation`: The relationship between the foreign field and the local one.
-We have this options:
+We have the following options:
-    * `Passthrough`: when the value is the same
+    * `Passthrough`: When the value is the same.
-    * `Source`: when it needs to be added to our source struct for the local collection (the original identifiers have to go into source)
+    * `Source`: When it needs to be added to our source struct for the local collection (the original identifiers have to go into source).
-    * `ParseTimeDate`: when we need to parse the foreign value as date time.
+    * `ParseTimeDate`: When we need to parse the foreign value as date time.
-    * `Constant`: when the local field should always be the same value.
+    * `Constant`: When the local field should always be the same value.
 In this case we will have "foreign" blank and we will have other field called "value" with the value of the local field.
-    * `SubDocument`: when the local field has an array of documents in one of the fields.
+    * `SubDocument`: When the local field has an array of documents in one of the fields.
-    * `Status`: when the field need to be translated based on the status map that is declared in that same strategy file for the entity.
+    * `Status`: When the field need to be translated based on the status map that is declared in that same strategy file for the entity.
 * `Type`: The type of the value we are converting.
     * `String`
     * `Timedate`